MicrosoftDocs/customer-insights/ci-docs/journeys/transition-walkthrough-forms.md

 #### Workaround for custom form templates

 You can create a form and name it "template."
-Advise your users to avoid creating new forms from scratch.
+Your users should avoid creating new forms from scratch.
 Instead, they should open the "template" form and save it as a new one.

 ## Relevant upcoming features